openvinotoolkit/openvino/docs/IE_DG/network_state_intro.md

 	* [from IR or ONNX model](./Integrate_with_customer_application_new_API.md)
 	* [from nGraph Function](../nGraph_DG/build_function.md)

-2. Change the number of iterations inside TensorIterator/Loop nodes in the network using [Reshape](ShapeInference.md) feature.
+2. Change the number of iterations inside TensorIterator/Loop nodes in the network using the [Reshape](ShapeInference.md) feature.

-For example, *sequence_lengths* dimension of input of the network > 1, it means TensorIterator layer will have number_of_iterations > 1.
-We can reshape the inputs of the network to set *sequence_dimension* to exactly 1.
+For example, the *sequence_lengths* dimension of input of the network > 1, it means the TensorIterator layer has number_of_iterations > 1.
+You can reshape the inputs of the network to set *sequence_dimension* to exactly 1.

 ```cpp